 Arche Healhcare’s CLUE® initiative offers healthcare companies and insurance providers the health information technology derived from the patient populations of the LEAP Alliance members to effectively monitor and impact clinical outcomes.

 The solution to effective PHM for LEAP is with the Arche LEAP Alliance and CLUE

 Risk assessment and associated preventative care strategies are now at the forefront of government and private health plan thoughts on controlling the unnecessary costs associated with diabetic foot complications.

 The evidence to justify the need for risk stratification is supported by a number of cross-sectional and prospective studies.
-These studies state that it is possible to identify individual patients with clinical features linked to the risk of future foot ulceration.
+These studies state that it is possible to identify individual patients with clinical features linked to the risk of future foot ulceration.(1)

-When individualized foot risk stratification is followed by adoption of effective and proven Population Health Management (PHM) strategies the incidences of foot complications and their associated costs will fall.1
+When individualized foot risk stratification is followed by adoption of effective and proven PHM strategies the incidences of foot complications and their associated costs will fall.(2)

 1 The system of care for the diabetic foot: objectives, outcomes, and opportunities NR.
 Barshes, MD, MPH1*, MSigireddi, MPH2, JS.
 Wrobel, DPM, MS3, Archana Mahankali, MD4, JM.
 Robbins, DPM5, Panos Kougias, MD6 and DG.
 Armstrong, DPM, MD, PhD7

 2 LA.
 Lavery, RP.
 Wunderlich, JL.
 Tredwell (2005) 70 31–37 Disease management for the diabetic foot: Effectiveness of a diabetic foot prevention program to reduce amputations and hospitalizations; Diabetes Research and Clinical Practice